This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Vascular Plants”.

 d) complex plasmids

 Explanation: Tumour inducing plasmids are very large in size and thus they can be manipulated easily.
-In order to overcome this, small integrating plasmids with a selectable marker is used and it is known as co-integrative plasmid.
+In order to overcome this, small integrating plasmids with a selectable marker are used and it is known as co-integrative plasmid.
 They are then further inserted into the bacterium.

 8. Binary vector systems can also be used for transferring the DNA via agrobacterium.
-Is the given statement true or false?

 Explanation: As, we know Ti plasmid is difficult to manipulate because eof larger size, other alternatives are used.
 Binary vector system contains the gene of interest flanked by border repeats.
 Border repeats are the sequences present in the Ti plasmid originally.
 With the help of it, transfer is done into the plants.

-9. If transfer of DNA from Agrobacterium to plants is done via incubation of explanted material and the vector containing DNA of interest and then selection is done via selectable marker then this method is called as:
+9. If transfer of DNA from Agrobacterium to plants is done via incubation of explanted material and the vector containing DNA of interest and then selection is done via selectable marker then this method is called as _________

 d) floral dipping